saymrwulf/onnxruntime/notes.md

-2018-06-05T02:48:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-06-05T19:24:00 - Implementing approach from a new paper read last night (onnxruntime) 2018-06-05T22:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)
+2018-06-05T02:48:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2018-06-05T19:24:00 - Implementing approach from a new paper read last night (onnxruntime) 2018-06-05T22:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2018-07-21T05:28:00 - Quick fix, referencing a known issue from the official repo (onnxruntime)